IjzerenHein/famous-flex/docs/LayoutController.md

 **Returns**: `LayoutController` - this
 <a name="module_LayoutController#getLayout"></a>
 ###layoutController.getLayout()
-Get the current layout-function
+Get the current layout.

 **Returns**: `function` - Layout function
 <a name="module_LayoutController#setLayoutOptions"></a>
 ###layoutController.setLayoutOptions([options])
 Set the options for the current layout.
-Use this function after `setLayout` to update the options for the layout-function.
+Use this function after `setLayout` to update the all the options for the layout-function.

 **Params**